jhinukb/DLH_Final_Project/README.md

-# Deep Learning for Healthcare Final Project: Reproducing Applying Convolutional Neural Networks to Predict the ICD-9 Codes of Medical Records
+# Deep Learning for Healthcare Final Project

 We researched the paper "Applying Convolutional Neural Networks to Predict the ICD-9 Codes of Medical Records" and reproduced the results from this paper.